turingschool/gear-up/allyship.markdown

 Next, process your thinking through writing.

 The scenarios listed below have all been reported to have happened here at Turing.
-As you read and write about each scenario, consider these guestions:
+Read through each scenario and write your answers to these guestions:

 * How could you be an ally in this situation?
 * If you are a member of the targeted group, how would you want an ally to respond in this situation?